dansanderson/mega65-welcome-guide/setting-up-microsd-card.md

 The SD card formatting process does not fully recreate the SD card that was bundled with the computer.
 You can re-add the bundled software from the backup you made in the previous section, if desired.

-See {ref}`time-to-play:other bundled software` for a list of bundled D81 disk images that you might want to install.
-The new card is also missing `HEAVY.MOD`, one of the two bundled MOD music files that work with the MOD player on the demo disk. (`POPCORN.MOD` does get installed on a fresh card.
+See {ref}`try-this-first:other bundled software` for a list of bundled D81 disk images that you might want to install.
+The new card is also missing `HEAVY.MOD`, one of the two bundled MOD music files that work with the MOD player on the demo disk. (`POPCORN.MOD` does get installed automatically on a fresh card.
 Nice!)